Since the inception of smartphones, texting has become a quick and easy way for people to communicate.

 - Surgery protocols: Sending out pre & post surgery patient protocol reminders could reduce surgical cancellations and preventable readmissions, which can cost hospitals up to $5,000 and $14,000 per event respectively [source] [source]

 Covered entities can use SMS to direct patients to a secure patient portal to view PHI and communications from their healthcare provider.
-SMS can also be used to enable two-factor authentication (2FA) to protect sensitive information.
+SMS can also be used to enable two-factor authentication (2FA) to prevent unauthorized access to data and accounts.

-Hospital networks, pharmacies, and other covered entities should align themselves with established carriers and service providers that have the knowledge and expertise to help them navigate emerging telecom options and maintain HIPAA compliance.
-An experienced provider like Bandwidth, that has a reliable network, can make sure those important messages get delivered correctly.
+Hospital networks, pharmacies, and other covered entities should align themselves with established carriers and service providers that have the knowledge and expertise to provide them with options to help navigate emerging telecom options and HIPAA compliance.
+An experienced provider like Bandwidth, which has a reliable network, can make sure those important messages get delivered correctly.

 Read the whole series